 The default implementation of the annotation attributes are declared in the JetBrains.Annotations namespace, but this namespace is not required for the annotations to work.
 You can put the declarations anywhere in your solution — ReSharper will detect them automatically.
 However, if the declarations are in a different namespace you should explicitly specify the namespace with annotation attributes as described below.
-There also may be cases when your solution contains several implementations of the annotation attributes, e.g., you have classes with the same names as ReSharper annotations classes (CanBeNullAttribute, NotNullAttribute, etc.) or you are using a third-party assembly that contains ReSharper annotation classes.
+There also may be cases when your solution contains several implementations of the annotation attributes, for example, you have classes with the same names as ReSharper annotations classes (CanBeNullAttribute, NotNullAttribute, and so on) or you are using a third-party assembly that contains ReSharper annotation classes.
 In such cases, you can choose namespaces where ReSharper should look for the proper set of the annotations-attributes classes.

 Annotations source code

 In this section, you can copy the source code of the JetBrains.Annotations namespace to clipboard so that you can embed the declarations in the desired place in your solution.
 Before copying the annotations, you can customize the classes in two ways: